 Do Nothing

-If you do nothing, you will be bound by the terms of the Settlement.
-You will not get a payment or the identity monitoring service, nor will you be reimbursed for any out-of-pocket losses unless you file a Claim Form and select one of those options.
+If you did nothing, you will be bound by the terms of the Settlement.
+You will not get a payment or the identity monitoring service, nor will you be reimbursed for any out-of-pocket losses unless you filed a Claim Form and selected one of those options.

 These rights and options—and the deadlines to exercise them—are explained further on the Frequently Asked Questions (FAQs) page of this website.